-A good routine is the key to being more productive.
+A good routine is a key to being more productive.
 If you have a routine already established, you won’t need to spend your mental energy on making choices, so you’ll be able to save it for more important things.

 Take some time and create a journal for all your routines – morning routine, evening routine, planning routine, study routine – any routine you need in your life!
 (I bet the word routine now sounds funny to you after all that ha ha)

 If you need to plan any events, using a separate journal can be really beneficial.
 Whether it’s your friend’s birthday party or your wedding – you’ll always need to think of so many details!

 Dates, catering, clothes, guest lists, etc… A whole new journal can provide you with enough space and focus on planning that perfect event everyone will enjoy.

 Or it can be just a journal where you plan little things, like a dinner party with friends or the next branch with your girlfriends.

 Do you know how to create a vision board to manifest your dream life?

 Well, you can do the same but with the entire journal.
 That way, you can go with more details on every area of your life.

 And finally, I wanted to end with one of my favorite alternatives, your very own personal Hobby Journal!
 It doesn’t matter if it’s stamp collecting, rock climbing, or D&D.

 Write down some ideas you have, supplies you need or want, and some deadlines (in the case of gardening, for example, there are deadlines on when to plan what).

 Create collections for your dream hobby project and start working on these.
 You know your own hobby better than anyone, and the list of things to write about is ENDLESS!